snowman-repos/book/project_managers/README.md

 The kick-off meeting is your opportunity to run everything by your team, a high-level outline, and confirm or change any assumptions you have.
 It informs the entire project plan as laid out in the functional specifications.
 You're going to assemble the entire team so they can all hear the same message, set expectations, get the same documentation and information, and review the requirements.
 It's also a great opportunity to energise them and get them excited about the project.

- Take advantage of this one-time opportunity to energize the group, set expectations and set guidelines to complete the project on time and on budget.When speaking with stakeholders prior to the kickoff, break the ice and then dive right into the hard questions.
-What is the one thing that must be done right to make the product worthwhile?
-How would your wildest dreams be exceeded?
-Assure them that certain questions are “off the record” so that you can better draw out their hopes and fears for the product.
-These stakeholder interviews also help to accumulate a list of high-level functional requirements.

 It's important to have a kick-off meeting for the following reasons:

 * Everyone can become clear about the core objectives